 Did you know that pollinators like bees, butterflies, and bats, provide 1 out of 3 bites of food we eat?
 For pollinator week we took a look at all the ways that you can say thanks to our precious pollinators.

 Pollinator week was started by the Pollinator Partnership a science-based group whose mission is to promote the health of pollinators through conservation, education and research.
-We have held events throughout the year in support of the partnership as well as donated 15% of our online sales during pollinator week.
+We have held events throughout the year in support of the partnership as well as donated proceeds from our online sales during pollinator week.

 You can learn more about the Pollinator Partnership at http://pollinator.org/about

 5 ways that you can support pollinators like bees in Canada:

 Planting a bee-friendly garden is one of the easiest and most profound ways that you can contribute to the vitality of your community's wild plant and animal life.
 Your backyard, window sill, balcony, deck, front step, any outdoor space that is protected from wind and receives partial sun is an opportunity to create a little bee habitat.